Hypercorrection (psychology): Problems

-A research conducted by Andrew Butler, Lisa Fazio and Elizabeth Marsh found out that high-confidence errors are more likely to be corrected, but they are also more likely to be reproduced if the correct answer is forgotten.
+Research conducted by Andrew Butler, Lisa Fazio and Elizabeth Marsh found that high-confidence errors are more likely to be corrected, but they are also more likely to be reproduced if the correct answer is forgotten.
 For the research, subjects were presented with general knowledge questions and asked about their confidence levels for their answers, as the wrong answers were corrected afterwards.
 Half of the subjects were asked the same question right after the test, while the other half were asked a week later.
 The research showed that after an initial period of one week, subjects were less likely to remember the answers to the same general knowledge questions correctly.
 Even more importantly, high-confidence errors were more likely than low-confidence errors to be reproduced on the delayed test.
 The findings suggest an important fact about hypercorrection: high-confidence errors are more likely to be corrected, but they are also more likely to be reproduced if the correct answer is forgotten, especially after a period of time.